Locations:

 Symptoms and Causes

-• Pain in your shoulder joint: This is the most common symptom.
-At first, you may feel shoulder pain only during activity.
-Later in the disease process, you may feel pain at any time of the day, with or without arm movement.
-Your pain may worsen when you lift heavy objects or after exercise.
-The pain may spread down your arm and even to your elbow or wrist if your arthritis is severe.
+• Shoulder pain.
+This is the most common symptom.
+At first, you may feel pain only during activity.
+As time goes on, you may feel pain at any time, with or without arm movement.

-• Stiffness and loss of range of motion: You may feel stiffness in your shoulder and lose range of motion.
-These symptoms may make everyday tasks — such as dressing, bathing, driving or doing housework — difficult.
+• Stiffness and loss of range of motion.
+You may feel stiffness in your shoulder and lose range of motion.
+These symptoms may make everyday tasks — like bathing or dressing — difficult.

 Shoulder arthritis has many possible causes.
 They include:

-• Osteoarthritis: This is the most common type of arthritis.
-This is the “wear and tear,” age-related type of joint disease.
+• Osteoarthritis.
+The most common type of arthritis, this is the “wear and tear,” age-related type of joint disease.
 Cartilage gets soft, cracks, flakes or becomes frayed and eventually wears away.
-This exposes the bones beneath the cartilage, which begin to rub or grind against each other.
-Like the tires on your car, joint surfaces don’t wear down evenly or at the same rate.

-• Trauma to your shoulder: Any type of injury to the bones of the shoulder — including dislocation, fracture or severe impact — can damage the cartilage surface.
+• Trauma to your shoulder.
+Any type of injury to the bones of your shoulder — including dislocation, fracture or severe impact — can damage the cartilage surface.

-• Avascular necrosis: This condition, also called osteonecrosis, is the death of part of the “ball” of your shoulder.
-Trauma or disease cut off blood flow to the bone.
-Without bone support, the cartilage becomes damaged and eventually, the shoulder joint breaks down.
+• Avascular necrosis.
+This condition, also called osteonecrosis, is the death of part of the “ball” of your shoulder.
+It happens when trauma or disease cut off blood flow to the bone.

 Diagnosis and Tests

-Your healthcare provider will perform a physical exam of your shoulder, including checking the range of motion and strength.
+Your healthcare provider will perform a physical exam of your shoulder, including checking your range of motion and strength.
 Your provider will also ask about your medical history and current symptoms.

-• X-rays: X-rays show the condition of your shoulder bones.
+• Shoulder X-ray.
+X-rays show the condition of your shoulder bones.
 They can’t directly show cartilage, but your provider can see the amount of space between your shoulder bones.
-Being very close or touching means you’ve lost cartilage.

-• Computed tomography (CT) scan: This test provides more detail of the bones of your shoulder joint than X-rays and is frequently ordered for surgical planning
+• CT scan.
+This test provides more detail of the bones of your shoulder joint than X-rays.
+Providers order it frequently for surgical planning.

-• Magnetic resonance imaging (MRI): This test shows the surrounding soft tissues of your shoulder joint.
-Your provider may order it to look at the condition of the rotator cuff tendons.
+• MRI scan.
+This test shows the surrounding soft tissues of your shoulder joint.
+Your provider may order it to look at the condition of your rotator cuff tendons.

 Management and Treatment